 The program briefed the results of the review in October to the Agency Program Management Council, led by NASA Associate Administrator Robert Lightfoot, as the final step in the CDR process.

 This review is the last of four reviews that examine concepts and designs.
-The next step for the program is design certification, which will take place in 2017 after manufacturing, integration and testing is complete.
+The next step for the program is design certification, which will take place in 2017 after manufacturing, integration, and testing are complete.
 The design certification will compare the actual final product to the rocket’s design.
 The final review, the flight readiness review, will take place just prior to the 2018 flight readiness date.

 “This is a major step in the design and readiness of SLS,” said John Honeycutt, SLS program manager.
 “Our team has worked extremely hard, and we are moving forward with building this rocket.
 We are qualifying hardware, building structural test articles, and making real progress.”